monero-classic/moneroclassic-v2/README.md

 * Change to the cloned directory, run:

     ```bash
-    cd monero
+    cd moneroclassic-v2
     ```

-* If you would like a specific [version/tag](https://github.com/monero-classic/monero/tags), do a git checkout for that version. eg. 'v0.14.1.2'.
+* If you would like a specific [version/tag](https://github.com/monero-classic/moneroclassic-v2/tags), do a git checkout for that version. eg. 'v0.14.1.2'.
 If you don't care about the version and just want binaries from master, skip this step:

-    ```bash
-    git checkout v0.14.1.2
-    ```

 * If you are on a 64-bit system, run: